DataResponsibly/RAI_Site.github.io/_pages/nairr.md

       </td>
       <td>
         <p style="font-weight: bold; font-size: 1.1em;"> Pete Beckman — Senior Scientist, Argonne National Laboratory </p>
-	<p>Pete Beckman is a Senior Scientist at the ARgonne National Laboratory.
+	<p>Pete Beckman is a Senior Scientist at the Argonne National Laboratory.
 He was the founding co-director for the Northwestern University / Argonne Institute for Science and Engineering in 2012 and held that position for more than 12 years.
         <br>
         <a href="https://www.anl.gov/profile/pete-beckman">Institutional Website</a></p>
       </td>